albertaga27/moneta-agentic-advisory/README.md

 - **OpenTelemetry Tracing**: Built-in observability with Azure Application Insights integration
 - **Session-Level Tracing**: Custom spans for conversation turns and agent handoffs

+> **⚠️ Important Note on Handoff Tools**
+>
+> Foundry-hosted agents (`AzureAIClient`) don't properly support tool calling with synthesized handoff tools - the model outputs tool names as text instead of calling them as functions.
+For this reason, the orchestrator workflow uses `AzureOpenAIChatClient` (Azure OpenAI) for reliable handoff execution, while Foundry is still used for agent persistence and versioning when using the `--foundry --new` flags.

 ## Prerequisites

 * Docker